 Figure 3.
 The science impact of our latest baseline simulation.
 Plots are the same at different zoom levels.
 Metric values have been normalized to the v2.1 baseline.
+The major change of increasing the depth of the bulge leads to a huge increase in microlensing and XRB metrics.

 Figure 4.
 Median coadded depths for the baseline-like simulations, normalized to the v2.1 baseline.
-The v2.1 baseline is \sim 0.1 mags shallower than most previous baselines, mainly due to relaxing the weight put on taking observations at low airmass.
+The v2.1 baseline is $\sim 0.1$ mags shallower than most previous baselines, mainly due to relaxing the weight put on taking observations at low airmass.